Think of all the questions your sales team is typically asked during the first sales appointment. How many are usually the same?

 If the above is not possible, there is literally no feasible way to make it happen, then make a universal version that answers the questions and simply have each sales rep send it along with a 1:1 video.

 This will allow you to at least let the prospect hear and know you even though you aren’t the one educating them.

 Again, not the most effective option, but it will work in a pinch.

-The following are real examples of 80% videos from IMPACT clients.
+The following are real examples of 80% videos from IMPACT clients and others.